JamesManningR/DeparturesBoardVue2/README.md

 ### Planned features which I didn't get to

+- Use a more consistent method for scrolling to the form when the user clicks on a row, I have a method now but it doesn't actually work in build.
+I think this is because the element isn't rendered yet when the method is called.
+I'll look into this more if I get the chance.
 - A timer on the reset button to prevent excessive calls to the api.
-- Using the destinations to show the flag of the country to make information much easier to parse.
+- Using the destinations to show the flag of the country to make the list of information much easier to parse for the user.
-- Status to flash when it changes to make it easier to see when it changes.
+- Status to flash when it changes to draw attention to changes.
 - Handle the demounting of the form more eligantly (I think it's a bit janky at the moment, it'd be nice to scroll to the updated row when it has been updated)
 - Diverted status change would render the new destination bellow the original destination - I chose this as a solution to the problem as people use the city names as an identifier for the flight (rather than the number).
 I would have done this if I got the update method working.
-- Use a more consistent method for scrolling to the form when the user clicks on a row, I have a method now but it doesn't actually work in build.
-I think this is because the element isn't rendered yet when the method is called.
-I'll look into this more if I get the chance.
 - Pretty up the page layout a bit more, I think at the moment it puts too much emphasis on the table and not enough on the form.
 I'd like to make it a little more balanced especially on desktop.
 Maybe on mobile I could use a card flip style to make it a but more frictionless, but again I think this is a bit of a nice to have.

 ### Conclusion

 I was able to complete the task and I think the product fits the brief.
 I am aware there are some rough patches (mainly to do with scrolling behaviour and some interaction) but I think that even though I did kind of shoot myself in the foot by overcomplicating things, I delivered a functional app which will show some of the more advanced concepts that I have learned in my time working with Vue.

 ## External Packages used